 Specify Save Options when Converting to Markdown

 Aspose.Words provides the ability to use the MarkdownSaveOptions class to work with advanced options when saving a document to Markdown format.
 Most properties are inheriting or overloading properties that already exist within other Aspose.Words.Saving Namespace classes.
-In addition to them, the TableContentAlignment property was added to control the alignment of content in tables when converting a document to Markdown format.
+In addition to them, a number of properties that are specific for Markdown format have also been added.
+For example, the TableContentAlignment property to control the alignment of content in tables, or ImageSavingCallback and ImagesFolder to control how images are saved upon converting a document to Markdown format.

 Supported Markdown Features